ramacharanreddy003/Real-Time-Fraud-Detection-System-For-Online-Financial-Transactions-/README.md

 # Real-Time-Fraud-Detection-System-For-Online-Financial-Transactions-
 --It is a Engineering final year project.
-A Java-based real-time fraud detection web application that analyzes activities and identifies suspicious transactions instantly.
+A Java-based real-time fraud detection web application that analyses activities and identifies suspicious transactions instantly.